CFNO-FM: Rebroadcasters

-CJWA
+CJWA-FM

 CJWA-FM in Wawa was also formerly a rebroadcaster of CFNO.
 North Superior launched a separate station there in 1998, after the town's sole local radio station (also going by the CJWA callsign, but at 1240 AM) was closed in 1996.
 CFNO's former rebroadcaster in Chapleau also became a rebroadcaster of CJWA's signal instead.

 North Superior sold CJWA at the same time as CFNO, although to a different new owner, Labbe Media.